modprobe dm_crypt

 Let's create a Logical Volume and Encrypt it using LUKS

 First you'll need to create the device you want to encrypt.
 This can be an LVM logical volume or a partition.

-The Following example will create another Logical Volume in existing Volume Group.
-Make sure the VG is resizable and have enough space to create one.
+The following example will create another Logical Volume in existing Volume Group.
+Make sure the VG is resizable and has enough space to create one.

 VG #PV #LV #SN Attr VSize VFree

 vg_server 1 1 0 wz--n- 4.39g 990.00m